Clubs & Teams

 The Program Aid Club is a place to have fun, meet fellow program aides, sign up to help at various council and regional events, and learn new skills.
 All are welcome!
 The club meets the first Wednesday of each month at the Montclair Service Center from 7:00 - 8:30 p.m.
 For more information please contact Carolyn Goss at firstname.lastname@example.org.

 What is Girl Scout Robotics all about?
 Team Work!
 Creativity!
 Hands-On!
 FUN!
-GSGLA offers two levels of robotics teams: Robots and More! for Junior and Cadette Girl Scouts (9-14 years of age) and Robots!3 for Senior and Ambassador Girl Scouts (14+ years of age).
+GSGLA offers three levels of robotics teams: Robots and Fun! for Daisy and Brownie Girl Scouts (6-9 years of age), Robots and More! for Junior and Cadette Girl Scouts (9-14 years of age), and Robots!3 for Senior and Ambassador Girl Scouts (14+ years of age).
 For these annual programs, teams form during the spring and summer and the competition season starts in September.
 Click links above for information about each level of robotics.

 The GSGLA S.O.S.
 Brigade (Sudden Opportunities of Service) is a call list of troops and girls who can jump to service at a moment’s notice to help the council and the community.
 Service can include exciting media and civic appearances, great council events, fun flag ceremonies and other events and activities.
 Click here for more information and to sign up.